emberjs/rfcs/text/0000-Component-Manager-Bounds.md

 This is a follow up custom components RFC that outlines how we expose a component's DOM structure and associated semantics.

 ## Motivation
-Historically, classic ember components have had a built in escape hatch for doing DOM manipulation via `didInsertElement`.
+Historically, classic Ember components have had a built in escape hatch for doing DOM manipulation via `didInsertElement`.
 This allowed for components to encapsulate some 3rd party JavaScript library or do some fine grain DOM manipulation.
 We feel that is ability to drop down to a lower level abstraction makes components powerful.

 Today, the custom components are not given direct access to the DOM structure; internally known as `Bounds`.
-This limitation means that custom components cannot easily encapsulate functionality in the same way that classic ember components can.
+This limitation means that custom components cannot easily encapsulate functionality in the same way that classic Ember components can.
 Expanding the capabilities of custom components to expose the `Bounds` is in order to increase the usefulness of the abstraction.

 ## Detailed design